-(\) PROCs are the identified uses, as defined under Subsection 1.2.
+() PROCs are the identified uses, as defined under Section 1.2.

-An example of the assigned protection factors (APF) for different respiratory protective equipment (RPE), according to EN 529:2005, can be found in the glossary of MEASE approach [see Reference (16)].
+An example of the assigned protection factors (APF) for various respiratory protective equipment (RPE), according to EN 529:2005, can be found in the glossary of the MEASE approach [see Reference (16)].